NVIDIA-AI-IOT/retinanet_for_redaction_with_deepstream/README.md

 #### Jetpack compatibility

-Please note that this repo has been designed for running DeepStream 4.0 in Jetpack 4.2.
-Support for Jetpack 4.3 is in development.
+Please note that the master branch has been designed for running DeepStream 4.0 in Jetpack 4.2.
+For running in DeepStream 4.0.2 in Jetpack 4.3, please switch over to the Jetpack4.3 branch.

 #### DeepStream
 Before we start with our redaction app, please make sure that you're able to successfully run the DeepStream sample apps.